rwilhoit/Goban/README.md

 ![Alt text](Icon-72@2x.png?raw=true "Goban")

-I made Goban for a hackday project back in 2013 for the UF Killer App competition.
+I made Goban one weekend back in 2013 for the UF Killer App competition.
 I ended up getting 3rd place and $100, and it was my first experience getting paid for my skills as a software developer.

 There was even a writeup about my presentation in my campus newspaper: http://www.gainesville.com/article/20130428/ARTICLES/130429626?p=4&tc=pg